 “It has been a complete nightmare.
 The noise, the dirt, the traffic, the speeding, the trucks…the lights, the horns, the backup beepers, because it’s so close to my house.”

-LISTEN to some of Ohio residents’ stories:
+LISTEN to some of Ohio residents’ stories (produced by Jack Austin):

 Around 2012, one of the early boom years for Ohio’s shale development, the number of complaints about the oil and gas industry peaked at 467.
 The next year, ODNR started new categories of complaints about the industry that mirror the problems reported by Darla McConnell in Jefferson County.